fabric8io/fabric8-platform/INSTALL.md

 source ~/.zshrc
 ```

+### Linux

+If you are on linux then first you must [install the KVM driver](https://github.com/minishift/minishift/blob/master/docs/source/getting-started/setting-up-driver-plugin.adoc#kvm-driver-install).

 ## Setup GitHub client ID and secret

 We now have GitHub integration letting you browse + create new repositories, edit projects and setup automated CI / CD jobs with webhooks on github.